nickatchcc/CNMIMapServer/README.md

 # CNMIMapServer
-Create choropleth maps of the CNMI
+Small web application to create choropleth maps of the CNMI serverside.